Maurix-Phoenix/AdventureGame/README.md

 tips: every time you die you respawn near the.. spawner.. you can die endllessy but you can heal only four time.
 (The light will let you know)

-tip: the dungeon is in the north cavern.
+tip: the dungeon is in the north cavern. to exit access the menu (ESC)

-WARNING: CANT EXIT FROM THE DUNGEON
 __________________________________________________________

 A little Overview: